RoPECraft: Training-Free Motion Transfer with Trajectory-Guided RoPE Optimization on Diffusion Transformers: Experimental Results

 \subsection{Qualitative evaluation}

 \cref{fig:comparison_visuals} provides a visual comparison of the evaluated methods across diverse prompts and motion scenarios.
 Our approach consistently outperforms others in both trajectory direction and subject orientation.
 In P1, MOFT, DitFlow, ConMo, and SMM fail to capture the correct motion direction, although SMM maintains proper subject orientation.
 In P2, some methods struggle with prompt alignment, such as keeping the man stationary, and GWTF introduces noticeable artifacts.
 For more complex motions like P3 and P4, most methods do not use the reference motion effectively.
 While GWTF shows motion coherence, it often sacrifices from prompt alignment.
 For example, it merges a motorcycle with a truck in P3 and does not place the man walking on the wooden dock in P2.
 A similar issue appears in P6, where GWTF generates a distorted motorhome, and only SMM, GWTF, and our method reflect the reference motion correctly.
 In general, our method accurately captures both motion and subject across all examples.
-Additional results are in the Supplementary videos.
+Additional results of our model on challenging videos such as videos with camera motion or multiple subjects can be seen in the \cref{sec:challenging_videos}.